acl-org/acl-2023/_pages/faq.md

 A: For using the verification script, one should *not* use the review mode.
 {: .answer}

+Q: If I commit from ARR, what is the page limit of my rebuttal file?
+{: .question}
+A: We require that the rebuttal file does not exceed one page using the standard template.
+{: .answer}

 <!-- _This FAQ is coming soon and will be frequently updated.
 Please check back often!_ -->

 <!--<style>